tarun-trj/translation_overlay/README.md

 The translation overlay will appear on top of the target window, and a small control panel with pause (⏸) and refresh (↻) buttons will appear in the top-right corner of your screen.

+> **Note:** For the translation to work correctly, the target window must remain visible and at the front.
+If it is minimized or fully covered by another window, the translation will pause or show incorrect results.

 ---

 ## ⚙️ Configuration